Hans Freudenthal: Awards and honors

 In 1951, Freudenthal became a member of the Royal Netherlands Academy of Arts and Sciences.
 He was also an honorary member of the International Academy of the History of Science.

 He was awarded the Gouden Ganzenveer award in 1984.

 In 2000, the International Commission on Mathematical Instruction instituted an award named in honor of Freudenthal, the Hans Freudenthal Medal.
 It is given in odd-numbered years (beginning in 2003) for an "outstanding achievement in mathematics education research" in the form of "a major cumulative program of research".
-Recipients of the medal have included Celia Hoyles, Paul Cobb, Anna Sfard, Yves Chevallard, Luis Radford and Frederick Leung.
+Recipients of the medal have included Celia Hoyles, Paul Cobb, Anna Sfard, Yves Chevallard, Luis Radford, Frederick Leung and Ole Skovsmose.

 The asteroid 9689 Freudenthal is named after him.